SouthGreenPlatform/GeMo/README.md

 See the Wiki for full documentation.

-## Tutorials
+## Generating datasets

-In order to generate ready to use datasets, analyses can be conducted with the following software
+In order to generate ready-to-use datasets, analyses can be conducted with the following software:

 ### VCFHunter